 Triggers for flare-ups of palmoplantar pustulosis include:

-- streptococcal bacteria infections
+- streptococcal bacterial infections

 - other types of infections